 Old upset brewing?

 Virginia is better than Virginia Tech was last season when the Monarchs upended the Hokies in one of the most thrilling upsets of last season.
 Old Dominion will be on the road for this contest with fewer weapons than they had at their disposal a season ago.
-But weird things happen, especially in college football and Old Dominion has been at the center of such an upset in recent history.Become a member and join The Roost.
-Stay plugged into the latest happenings in Rice Football with practice notes, player interviews and recruiting updates.
+But weird things happen, especially in college football and Old Dominion has been at the center of such an upset in recent history.Join The Roost.
+React to stories and news in the forum.
+Stay plugged into the latest happenings in Rice Football with practice notes recruiting updates and more.
 We are your No. 1 source for Rice Athletics News.